AbdallahAH0/Data-Structures-OppoTrain/README.md

 9. java BinaryTree
 10. java BinarySearchTree
 11. java TreeTraversals
+12. java MinHeap
+13. java Graph
+14. java HashTable

-each section will contain the implemenation and the run(Test).
+each section will contain the implemenation, Time Complexity, Usage and the run.
 ----------------------------------------------------------------------------------------------------------------
 ### Dynamic Array Implementation
 the dynamic array is resizble array that can extened and shrink, meaning in can automatically grow when adding above the capacity, also it offers constant time access like a normal java array.